AyazRahman/BigBrother/README.md

 # BigBrother

-BigBrother was the final project for our FIT5140 project.
+BigBrother was the final project for our FIT5140 unit.
 BigBrother is an iOS application for an IoT surveillence system with motion detection and facial recognition.

 ## What I learned
 * programatically change views depending on different situtations